-Students will wear the approved school uniform (below) when in the clinical setting, unless otherwise directed.
-Uniforms must be worn only for clinical activities and experiences Failure to comply will result in the student being dismissed from the clinical experience for the day.
+Students will wear the approved school uniform (below) when in the clinical and lab settings, unless otherwise directed.
+Uniforms must be worn only for clinical activities and experiences.
+Failure to comply will result in the student being dismissed from the clinical experience for the day.
 This will constitute an absence and will be reflected the weekly evaluation and final course grade.

+1. Top

+- a.
+White Scrub Top - b.
+COM Nursing seal with program patch sewn on the right chest, 2-1/2 inches down from the shoulder seam - c.
+Solid white, short- or long-sleeved, T-shirt may be worn under white scrub top

+2. Bottom

-- 1. Top: - a.
-Female: White Crossover Top STYLE #5391 - b.
-Male: White Unisex V-Neck Top STYLE #5998W - c.
-Solid white T-shirts or turtle necks may be worn under the red uniform top - 2.
-Bottom: - a.
-Red Cherokee® Workwear Female Pull-On Cargo Pant STYLE #4200 - b.
-Red Cherokee® Workwear Unisex Drawstring Cargo Pant STYLE #4100 - c.
-Red Cherokee® Workwear Male Drawstring Cargo Pant STYLE #4000 - d.
-Female students may red uniform skirts (length below the knee) with white hosiery - 3.
-Lab Coat - a.
-White, cotton or cotton-blend style of choice - b.
-College Insignia sewn on the left sleeve, 2 inches down from the shoulder seam - 4.
-Shoes/Socks: - a.
+- a.
+Red Cherokee® Workwear Female Pull-On Cargo Pant - b.
+Red Cherokee® Workwear Unisex Drawstring Cargo Pant - c.
+Red Cherokee® Workwear Male Drawstring Cargo Pant

+3. Lab Coat

+- a.
+White, cotton or cotton-blend long sleeve, full-length - b.
+COM Nursing seal sewn on the left chest above the pocket, 2 inches down from the shoulder seam

+4. Shoes/Socks

+- a.
 White socks or hosiery - b.
-White closed-toe, leather or leather-like nursing shoes (cloth/canvas athletic shoes are not permissible) - 5.
-COM student photo ID must be worn at all times in the clinical area.

-- 6. When street clothes are required by the clinical agency, business clothing will be worn.
+White closed-toe, leather or leather-like nursing shoes (cloth/canvas athletic shoes are not permitted) - 5.
+COM clinical ID must be worn at all times in the clinical area.
+COM IDs will be attached above the waist by an unadorned badge holder with a plain badge holder above the waist. - 6.
+When street clothes are required by the clinical agency, business clothing will be worn.
 Jeans may not be worn in any clinical setting.
-Students are expected to arrive wearing a lab coat bearing the college seal, and COM student picture I.D. - 7.
-When the agency-provided scrub gowns or suits are required for the clinical assignment, students will arrive at the agency in the complete school uniform and change into the agency scrubs. - 8.
-A Lab coat, with COM ID, will be worn on specified occasions: Clinical orientation, field trips, and other times as directed by the faculty.
+Students are expected to arrive wearing a lab coat bearing the COM Nursing seal, and COM clinical I.D. attached above the waist by an unadorned badge holder. - 7.
+When agency-provided scrub gowns or suits are required for clinical assignments, students will arrive at the agency in the complete school uniform and change into the agency-provided scrubs. - 8.
+A Lab coat, with COM clinical ID attached above the waist by an unadorned badge holder, will be worn on specified occasions: Clinical orientation, field trips, and other times as directed by the faculty.